flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 - **Multistage pipeline model**: the PPE is tasked with sending work to a single SPE, which in turn performs the required computations and passes the results to the next SPE.
 This continues until the last SPE in the chain sends the processed data back to the PPE.
   - For obvious reasons, IBM doesn't suggest this design for primary tasks as it requires a considerable amount of bandwidth and it tends to be difficult to maintain.
 - **Parallel stages model**: the PPE divides its main task into independent sub-tasks and sends each one to a different SPE.
 Each SPE then returns the processed data to the PPE after they finish, then, the PPE combines it to produce the final result.
-- **Services model**: each SPE get assigned a single job (i.e. MPEG decoding, audio streaming, perspective projection, vertex lighting, etc) and the PPE is in charge of sending raw data to the designated SPE.
+- **Services model**: each SPE gets assigned a single job (i.e. MPEG decoding, audio streaming, perspective projection, vertex lighting, etc) and the PPE is in charge of sending raw data to the designated SPE.
 While waiting, the PPE carries out other functions.
   - While this implies each SPE will have a single job, their job designation is not meant to last forever.
 The PPE must reallocate different jobs on the fly as the needs of the program change.

 #### SPE-centric approaches